cgpalmer/ms4/README.md

 8. User to retain their basket in session, despite logging out and then in again.
 9. - Multi buy will be customisable based on the the amount and discount - for now it is fixed at buy 3 and get x amount off.
 X can be changed though.
 10. A new customer offer to apply on first order that makes the delivery free.
+11. Photos must be printed on all available sizes.
+Customers should be able to choose that size when adding to the basket.
+12. Better data integration for storing the linked products.

 ### Skeleton design